 It’s tricky to find the right bra size and that’s because bra sizes are not perfectly standardised, which means that every time you choose a different bra style of the same size, you may observe a slight difference in its fitting.
 The fitting may also vary if you switch from one brand to the other.

 When you’re looking at the fitting of a perfect bra, you need to keep in mind two main measurements - the band size and the cup size.
 The band size of your bra is basically the circumference of your underbust area.
-If you are a customer of an American company then your circumference will be measured in inches while if you prefer a European lingerie company, your band size will appear in centimetres.
+If you are a customer of an American company then your circumference will be measured in inches while if you prefer a European lingerie company, your band size will appear in centimeters.
 Now, the cup size of a bra is based on your bust size, which is the difference between the underbust circumference and the bust circumference.
 The chest circumference is measured from the top of the highest point of your breasts.
 Once you have the difference between your bust and underbust circumference, it’s then converted into the corresponding alphabetical letters such as cup size A, B, C, D.

-Since bra sizes vary from brand to brand and continent to continent, it is best to calculate the your bra size on the lingerie site itself.
+Since bra sizes vary from brand to brand and continent to continent, it is best to calculate your bra size on the lingerie site itself.
 To accurately calculate your bra size, measure under your bust line and use the general round off rule to round off to the exact size.
-For example, if the measurement is less than ½” you should round down, if it’s more than a ½” then round up.
+For example, if the measurement is less than ½” you should round down if it’s more than a ½” then round up.
 So if your measurement is 34 ¼”, take it as 34.
 Once you have your underbust measurement, measure over the top point of your bust line.
 It’s a looser measurement, but make sure the tape measure is straight.
 Add the numbers to the bra size calculator of the lingerie brand’s site and select calculate.

 To get an accurate measurement, you’ll need a measuring tape to take the measurement of your bust and underbust.
 It is advisable to note your sizes in both inches and centimetres since you’ll have to calculate your size according to the brand you’re purchasing from.
-For a U.S. brand, you’ll need measurements in inches, while a U.K. or Indian brand will ask you for measurements in centimetres.
+For a U.S. brand, you’ll need measurements in inches, while a U.K. or Indian brand will ask you for measurements in centimeters.
 Once you have you have your measurements, you can refer to a generic size chart.
 The chart below represents an average fitting size, so keep in mind that the sizes vary from brand to brand and manufacturer to manufacturer.

 |UK BAND SIZE ||INCHES ||CENTIMETRES|